LEGAL

 • 13.2.3.
 Third party platforms or services provided: The IP of third party platforms used, such as 'sass tools' belong to their respective owners and are used by arranged license.
 Clients are forbidden from using licenses assigned to the business of the Agreement with any other businesses, whether operated by themselves or third parties.

 • 13.3.1.
 Exclusive reduced third party tools and services conditions: Through prior investment or negotiations the Agency may be able to provide continual or time limited access to various third party applications such as marketing tools and web platforms and negotiated deals with other professionals for their services.
-Exclusive reduced costings of platforms and/or third party services are only guaranteed in one of these scenarios:

-• Although most Agency provided licenses are fixed, there may be future scenarios where for example the platform owner increases costs, which mean an increase in license fees.
-In these cases the Client will be given at least 30 days notice to choose whether to accept the new fee.
+• Although most Agency provided licenses are fixed, there may be future scenarios where the platform owner increases costs, which mean an increase in client costs.

 • 13.3.3.
 Termination of third party tools and services (by Client): In the event of the platform or service/s no longer being required by the Client, the Client will need 30 days notice.
 The Agency will attempt to stop any billing before the 30 days timescale, but this may not be possible and the Client may be billed one final time.
 The guidelines of Schedule D (Termination) apply.
 Any current pricing or licenses provided cannot be guaranteed in the future should the Client wish to resume tools and services in the future.
 Tool discontinuation does not trigger Schedule D termination unless the Client terminates the entire Agreement.
 All other termination terms are incorporated by reference from Schedule D.

-• 13.3.4 Due Diligence Allocation.
+• 13.3.5 Due Diligence Allocation.
 The following aligns with the Unfair Contract Terms Act 1977 and UK ICO Guidance on third-party data processors.

 • (a) The Client acknowledges that: